Info-LK-Joe-Simon/Graph-Visualization/README.md

 * save/export (.jpg (maybe also transparent .png), .json, ...) and load (.json) in a graph

+   * viewed screen as .jpg and adjMatrix as .csv is already possible :)

 * show adj matrix of graph

 * option to show knot weight